-- (B) Maintenance Bonds.
+- (B) (G) Maintenance Bonds.
 After completion of improvements and exception of dedication, a two (2) year maintenance bond or other security will be required in the amount of twenty-five percent (25%) of all dedicated Public Improvements.
-The applicant shall be required to maintain all improvements in the subdivision until acceptance of such improvements by the city in accordance with the procedures established in §172.057 of the Palm Bay Code of Ordinances.
-The Public Works Department shall be responsible for the processing and release of maintenance bonds under this section. - (C) Temporary improvement.
+The applicant shall be required to maintain all improvements in the subdivision until acceptance of such improvements by the city in accordance with the procedures established in \$172.057 of the Palm Bay Code of Ordinances.
+The Public Works Department shall be responsible for the processing and release of maintenance bonds under this section. - (C) (C)-Temporary improvement.
 The applicant shall build and pay for all costs of temporary improvements required by the city and shall maintain the same for the period specified by the city.
-Prior to construction of any temporary facility or improvement, the applicant shall file with the local government a separate suitable bond for temporary facilities, which bond shall ensure that the temporary facilities will be properly constructed, maintained and removed. - (D) Release of performance bond.
-The city will not release nor reduce a performance bond until the City Engineer has submitted a certificate stating that all the required improvements have been satisfactorily completed and until the applicant's engineer or surveyor has certified to the City Engineer and City Surveyor, through the submission of a detailed "as-built" survey of the subdivision, indicating location, dimensions, materials and other information required by the City Engineer, that the layout of the line and grade of all public improvements is in accordance with construction plans for the subdivision.
-Upon such approval and recommendation, the city may issue the certificate of completion, cause the maintenance bond to be posted, and accept the improvements for dedication in accordance with the process and procedures outlined in §172.057 of the Palm Bay Code of Ordinances.
+Prior to construction of any temporary facility or improvement, the applicant_developer-shall file with the local government a separate suitable bond for temporary facilities, which bond shall ensure that the temporary facilities will be properly constructed, maintained and removed. - (D) Costs of improvements.
+All required improvements shall be made by the applicants at his/her expense, without reimbursement by the city. - (E) Failure to complete improvement.
+For subdivisions for which no performance bond has been posted, if the improvements are not completed within the period specified by the City Council at the time of final plat approval, the approval shall be deemed to have expired.
+In those cases when a performance bond has been posted and required improvements have not been installed within the terms of such performance bond, the City Council may declare the bond to be in default and require that all the improvements be installed regardless of the extent of the building development at the time the bond is declared to be in default. - (F) Acceptance of dedication offers.
+Acceptance of formal offers of dedication of public improvements (such as streets, public areas, parks, etc.) shall be in accordance with the procedure and process established in Chapter 182, procedure for acceptance and maintenance of public improvements.